Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 So he knew what was going on.

-He went right there, guys, which is you know, right there.
+He went right there, guys, which is, you know, right there.

 That should be raising a red flag, right?

-Pointing a dude.
+Pointing a gun.

 This was planned.

-And saying, quote, give me all of your jewelry now.
+At them, prosecutors allege and saying, quote, give me all of your jewelry now.

 And after he fell to the ground, prosecutors say the teen shot him two more times in the back.

-The felony complaint goes on to say the teenager then pointed that gun at P and B's girlfriend Steph, saying, quote, show me your hands, give me that blank right now.
+The felony complaint goes on to say the teenager then pointed that gun at PNB's girlfriend Steph, saying, quote, show me your hands.

 I swear to God, I shoot you in the head.